ISEL-DEETC/quickfaas-essentials/README.md

 > - QuickFaaS was originally developed within the context of a Master’s degree dissertation titled "_Characterizing and Providing Interoperability to
 FaaS Platforms_", at Instituto Superior de Engenharia de Lisboa (ISEL), Lisboa, Portugal.

 In terms of code development, this repository includes the uniform programming model for authentication and FaaS deployments, together with the cloud-agnostic libraries.
-We also provide an evaluation in the form of Excel spreadsheets to validate the proposed solution by measuring the impact of a cloud-agnostic approach on the function's performance, when compared to a cloud-non-agnostic one.
+We also provide an [evaluation](https://github.com/Pexers/quickfaas-essentials/tree/main/evaluation) in the form of Excel spreadsheets that validates the proposed solution by measuring the impact of a cloud-agnostic approach on the function's performance, when compared to a cloud-non-agnostic one.

 Be sure to check out the [_wiki_](https://github.com/Pexers/quickfaas-essentials/wiki) page for more information regarding the usage of cloud-agnostic libraries.